-- 5) Watch out for isolation and depression - 6) Become familiar with some of the common problematic family dynamics and their respective potential remedies: the out-of-town family member, the parent who refuses help from their adult child; the adult child with unrealistic expectations,
+- 5) Watch out for isolation and depression. - 6) Become familiar with some of the common problematic family dynamics and their respective potential remedies: - ✓ the out-of-town family member - ✓ the parent who refuses help from their adult child - the adult child with unrealistic expectations.

-Creating Successful Family Caregiver Teams
+Creating Successful Caregiver Teams

-- How to create a successful caregiving team - Make a list of family members (and friends and neighbors) who are willing and able to help and what special skills and talents they possess - Give family members specific tasks or assignments that, when possible, exploit their strengths and talents - Keep in mind that caring for a family member with Alzheimer's can be extremely stressful and that stress has a tendency to cause psychological regression - Anticipate that long-standing patterns of behavior and communication between family members may be intensified by the stress of the situation
+- How to create a successful caregiving team - Make a list of family members (and friends and neighbors) who are willing and able to help and what special skills and talents they possess - Give family members/friends specific tasks or assignments that, when possible, exploit their strengths and talents - Keep in mind that caring for a family member with Alzheimer's can be extremely stressful and that stress has a tendency to cause psychological regression - Anticipate that long-standing patterns of behavior and communication between family members may be intensified by the stress of the situation

-- How to create a successful family caregiving team - Periodically solicit feedback and offer praise and thanks - Strive for open honest communication - Encourage all involved family members to become as educated as possible about Alzheimer's, in general, and the strengths, weaknesses, preferences, needs and priorities of the afflicted family member in particular - Encourage (require?) care giving family members to attend a course on how best to communicate with someone who has Alzheimer's - Encourage care giving family members to attend support groups
+- How to create a successful family caregiving team - Periodically solicit feedback and offer praise and thanks - Strive for open honest communication - Encourage all involved family members and friends to become as educated as possible about Alzheimer's, in general, and the strengths, weaknesses, preferences, needs and priorities of the afflicted family member in particular - Encourage (require?) caregivers to attend a course on how best to communicate with someone who has Alzheimer's - Encourage caregivers to attend support groups

-- How to create a successful family caregiving team - As much as possible, share the burden of caregiving with as many family members as possible.
-This strategy helps protect any given family member from stress related illness or burn out - Assign out-of-town family members tasks that do not require them to be geographically close to the patient (e.g. using email to keep all those interested in the family member with Alzheimer's informed or designing and maintaining a phone tree for efficient communication)
+- How to create a successful caregiving team - As much as possible, share the burden of caregiving with as many people as possible.
+This strategy helps protect any one caregiver from stress related illness or burn out. - Assign out-of-town individuals tasks that do not require them to be geographically close to the patient (e.g. using email to keep all those interested in the family member with Alzheimer's informed or designing and maintaining a phone tree for efficient communication)

-- How to create a successful family caregiving team - Do not hesitate to set limits if a particular family member is saying or doing things that hurt more than help - Monitor each care giving family member for signs of physical or psychiatric illness or burn out - Depending on the family members role, insist that each person has vacations from their caregiving duties - Establish clear lines of authority and communication
+- How to create a successful caregiving team - Do not hesitate to set limits if a caregiver is saying or doing things that hurt more than help. - Monitor each caregiver for signs of physical or psychiatric illness or burn out - Depending on the caregivers role, insist that each person has vacations from their caregiving duties - Establish clear lines of authority and communication